 Does turning a garage into a room add value?

-The greatest ROI from a garage conversion comes from homeowners that plan to own their property long term.
+The greatest ROI from a garage conversion comes from homeowners who plan to own their property long-term.

-This is assuming that the garage conversion is then rented long-term.
+This big benefit is assuming that the garage conversion is then rented long-term.
 This also takes into account an increase in property value as well as inflation.

 House flippers see garage conversions as a way to quickly increase property value